 Fitting 100 Statistical Distributions at Scale: 1000x Memory Reduction with PySpark

-How spark-bestfit 2.0 fits distributions across Spark, Ray, and local backends with a class-based API and 1000x memory reduction
+How spark-bestfit 3.0 fits distributions across Spark, Ray, and local backends with survival analysis, mixture models, and multivariate support

 I had a dataset with 100 million rows and needed to figure out which statistical distribution fit it best.
 The obvious approach—collect everything to the driver and use scipy—immediately OOM’d.
 Even after sampling down to something reasonable, I was still looking at 800MB sitting in driver memory just to test one distribution.
 And I needed to test about 100 of them.